Conditions were ripe for Hurricane Michael's 'rapid intensification'

 When Hurricane Michael slammed into the Florida Panhandle early Wednesday afternoon, it became the most intense hurricane to hit the region in more than 150 years.
 But if Michael’s path and intensity make it a rarity, so does the speed with which it picked up steam.

-Michael spent last weekend churning in the Atlantic Ocean as a tropical storm, strengthening by midday on Monday into a Category 1 storm, with wind speeds of about 75 mph.
+Michael spent last weekend churning in the Atlantic Ocean as a tropical storm, strengthening by midday on Monday into a Category 1 storm, with wind speeds of about 75 miles per hour.

 But less than two days later, the National Hurricane Center announced that Michael had intensified to a Category 4 storm, with sustained wind speeds of 155 miles per hour.